pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Using the declarative AS3 API, let's send the following BIG-IP configuration through BIG-IQ:

 #.
 Using Postman select ``BIG-IQ Token`` available in the Collections.
 Press Send.
-Then, select the token value, click right, Set Globals, _f5_token.
+This, will save the token value as _f5_token.
+If you token expires, obtain a new token by resending the ``BIG-IQ Token``

 |lab-1-1|